 You can think of this shoe dilemma as a simplified version of a system you’re thinking of replacing at work.
 Like the shoes, it can be a pain to adopt new initiatives, especially when it comes to technology.
 It’s likely you have an aspect of business that needs a revamp, but the old process is so comfortable.

-Adopting new tech is tough, but it could be time.
+Adopting new tech is tough, but if you’re ready to increase your efficiency, it could be time.
 A few things can help make the transition go a lot more smoothly than blind adoption.

 Adoption is your “A.” Deciding to take the leap is the fundamental step, and many businesses never even get that far.
 It’s a huge step to bring in a new initiative, especially when your current one is comfortable, but these digital adoption ABCs can make the transition easier.

 First things first: decide to take the leap.
 It’s worth it.

 That said, it’s only worth it if your company is ready and able to take on the challenge.
 We’re not saying you should shy away from change because it will be tough, but you should be thoughtful about the infrastructure and planning it takes to be successful.

 Once you’ve made up your mind, work toward buy-in from every member of your organization.
 Getting everyone on board with the change creates a critical culture of success that gives digital adoption methods the best chance of sticking.